-The Company actively reviews its property, plant and equipment investments budgets and forecasts to determine the appropriate allocations of resources and timing of expenditures.
+The Company actively reviews its property, plant and equipment investment budgets and forecasts to determine the appropriate allocations of resources and timing of expenditures.

-There were capital additions of \$4.4 for the second quarter and \$7.0 for the Period, respectively, compared with \$5.9 during the comparable prior year second quarter and \$7.5 in the comparative prior year period.
-Currently, the Company is close to completion of its \$21.0 project at the CN Tower to modernize its outdoor terrace level.
-This project, which started in FY2021/22, is expected to be substantially complete by the end of FY2023/24.
-Capital expenditures vary period over period based on required and planned expenditures on property, plant and equipment.
+There were capital additions of \$3.0 for the Period, compared with \$2.6 during the comparable prior year period.
+Currently, the Company is undertaking a \$21.0 project at the CN Tower to modernize its outdoor terrace level.
+This project, which started in FY2021/22, is reaching substantial completion during the summer.
+Capital expenditures vary period-over-period based on required and planned expenditures on property, plant and equipment.

-There were non-cash depreciation charges of \$3.0 during the second quarter and \$6.1 for the Period compared to \$3.5 in the comparable prior period second quarter and \$6.9 during the comparable prior year period.
+There were non-cash depreciation charges of \$3.2 during the Period compared to \$3.1 in the comparable prior year period.
 These expenditures exclude repairs and maintenance costs.